 We recognize that none of these activities guarantees Spiritual Formation in any way.
 That only happens when our hearts and souls are open to the moving and working of the Holy Spirit, the Word of God and the Body of Christ in our lives.
 It is our hope that through being involved in the above spiritual formation activities, that every student will actively pursue God, and His church, grow in Him, and find their place in His body.

 SPIRITUAL FORMATION CREDIT REQUIREMENTS

-- All Residential LeTourneau students (living on or off campus) enrolled in twelve (12) or more credit hours are required to attain 38 Spiritual Formation Credits (SFC)s each semester.
+- All Residential LeTourneau students (living on or off campus) enrolled in twelve (12) or more credit hours and all student-athletes (residential and global) are required to attain 38 Spiritual Formation Credits (SFC)s each semester.